 Every smoker now knows that smoking will shorten their life and is likely to be the direct cause of their premature death.
 (And with it, all the grief they are likely to inflict on those they love.)
 Yet I still come across smokers who are reluctant to make any attempt to abandon the addiction.
 Smokers don’t need me to spell it out – the sort of information (below) is readily accessible on the Web.
 What they need is for me or another hypnotherapist, once they have yanked their heads out of the sand and blinked, to help them kick the habit once and for all.

 For some it is easier than for others.
 Everyone is different.
 Some people get hooked after just a single cigarette.
 Others can smoke whenever they wish and never get gripped by the irresistible craving.
 Whichever way, each cigarette does equal damage to the human body.
 Some of my clients have no problem and are forever smoke-free after a single session.
-Others might need several repeats – but without exception, all can give up and with far less mental stress than would have been the case without the therapy on offer.
+Others might need several repeats – but without exception, all can give up provided they really want to and with far less mental stress than would have been the case without the therapy on offer.